openface/festorbot/README.md

 ## DayZ Player Count Discord Bot

 Since DPCDB is a terrible name for a project, we'll just call it *festor*.
-The FesterBot is a stupid-simple node-based discord bot that queries your DayZ server for player count information and updates your discord channel names to reflect the current player counts.
+The FesterBot is a stupid-simple node-based discord bot that queries your DayZ server for game information and updates your discord channel names to reflect the current player counts.

 Eg. "HotGarbage: 0/60"